 The Loon Lake Park District Association was formed to represent and protect the interests of the residents and property owners within the district.
 It’s principal aim is the protection of the ecology and preservation of the natural beauty of Loon Lake

-The club was founded in 1994 and now averages over 700 memberships yearly.
-We have various members-only social activities, such as Snowmobiling picnics and parties.
 NWTB members devote many hours preparing and maintaining the 85+ miles of groomed trail.
 The trail system winds through the picturesque New York Adirondack Mountains just north of Lake George in Warren County, and connects Brant Lake, Chestertown, Pottersville, and Warrensburg.
 Grooming and maintaining our trails is a community service provided at no charge, nor are permits required.
-Membership dues help pay the cost of keeping the trails open and groomed.
+Membership dues help pay the cost of keeping the trails open and groomed!

 The Helpers Fund was started in 1997 to provide financial assistance in the Tri-Lakes area of Warren and Southern Essex Counties to individuals and families facing difficult circumstances.
 Since then, we have been able to lend assistance to more than 200 families and individuals in the area.

-A gathering of local businesses and volunteers driven to support economic development in the Towns of Chester and Horicon.
-Responsible for holding many popular town events such as An Adirondack Woofstock, Rum Runner Weekend, St. Patrick’s Day Parade, and Taste of the Tri-Lakes.
+A gathering of local businesses, residents and volunteers driven to support economic development in the Towns of Chester and Horicon.
+Responsible for holding many popular town events such as the Adirondack Woofstock, Rum Runner Weekend, St. Patrick’s Day Parade, and Taste of the Tri-Lakes.